Marta44/Stroll-Brighton/README.md

 ### The business goals of this website

-- Showcase the main attractions of Brighton divided into four categories: art sites, outdoor places(mainly parks), cafés and amusement parks.
+- Showcase the main attractions of Brighton divided into four categories: art sites (museums), outdoor places(parks), cafés and amusement parks.
 - Provide in the tip section links to local businesses and attractions websites.
 - Be contactable to users.
 Having studied art I wish to guide them to visit cultural places and art sites in the city.